kodama78/git-workflow/README.md

 #### Step 1 - git add .
 - `git add` is the command we use to stage files for a commit.
 This tells the `git commit` command which files we are saving together
 - The **.** part of the command is used to tell git we want to add **all** files that have been changed or modified.
+	- Other ways to add
+		- `git add *` - same as `git add .`
+		- `git add index.html` - only stages **index.html** for the next time you commit.
+This command will ignore all other changes made to other files.

 #### Step 2 - git commit -m "message describing what i'm commiting"
-- `git commit` is the command we use to commit that staged files to our local repo
+- `git commit` is the command we use to commit the staged files to our local repo
 - **-m** tells our commit command we want to add a message
 - The text that is surounded by quotes is the message we want to add with our commit.
-- *A good commit message describe the functionality that was changed* The files that were added/edited/deleted will be easy to find within the commit
+	- *A good commit message describes the functionality that was changed*.
+	- The files that were added/edited/deleted will be easy to find within the commit so no need to add the file names into the message

 #### Step 3 - git push origin master
 - `git push` is the command that takes our local repo and pushes the commits to a remote location